 The ISM awards several scholarships to Canadian and foreign students who wish to complete a Ph.D.
-To be eligible for a scholarship, the student must first apply to a graduate program in mathematics at one of the member universities before January 15th.
-The Department then processes the application and presents it to the ISM.
-These scholarships are awarded to outstanding candidates thus the GPA of the latest completed degree must be at least 3.5.
+These scholarships are awarded to outstanding candidates thus the cumulative GPA must be at least 3.5.

-Candidates who are already registered in a graduate program at one of the member universities should submit the following documents to the department by March 1, 2018:
+Candidates registered in a graduate program at one of the member universities must submit the following documents to their host department by March 1, 2019:

 To renew an ISM scholarship, please submit:

 Please note that host departments may require further documents or information to complete the dossier.
-Candidates are advised to verify with their host department (or future host department for incoming students) if this is the case.
+Candidates are advised to verify with their host department if this is the case.

 For more information, consult the ISM Scholarships Policy.